 - Had a major knee injury in high school - need to get the sign off from NFL medical teams

-Expect Strong to hear his name called in the first half of the second-round in the 2022 NFL Draft.
+Expect Strong to hear his name called in the first half of the third-round in the 2022 NFL Draft.

 How other scouting services rate Carson Strong (Overall Rank)